dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 ---
-title: "Develop in the Cloud"
+title: "Develop in Cloud"
 id: develop-in-the-cloud
 description: "Develop, test, run, and build in the Cloud IDE."
-sidebar_label: Develop in the Cloud
+sidebar_label: Develop in Cloud
 ---

 The dbt Cloud integrated development environment (IDE) is a single interface for building, testing, running, and version-controlling dbt projects from your browser.
 With the Cloud IDE, you can compile dbt code into SQL and run it against your database directly.
 The IDE leverages the open-source [dbt-rpc](/reference/commands/rpc) plugin to recompile only the changes made in your project.